code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

 # Test Sending and Receiving JSON Messages on Kafka

 The Maven project contains a `SpringKafkaApplicationTest` test case to demonstrate the above sample code.
-A JUnit ClassRule [starts an embedded Kafka and ZooKeeper server]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
+A JUnit ClassRule [starts an Spring Kafka embedded Kafka and ZooKeeper server]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).

 In the `testReceiver()` test case we create a `Car` object and send  it to the <var>'json.t'</var> topic.
 Finally the `CountDownLatch` from the `Receiver` is used to verify that a message was successfully received.